Commercial Real Estate Investing Principles

 - Are you dependent on talented people to run the property?
 If so, you could be beholden to them (ie, small towns, remote areas, complex properties)

-These are my guiding beliefs and philosophies for investing in commercial real estate – and why I like Multifamily Properties.
+These are my guiding beliefs and philosophies for investing in commercial real estate – and why I like Industrial and Multifamily Properties.

 If you have thoughts on comments – let me know.
 I’m far from perfect.